Rethes/ImageAugmentation/README.md

 Performance Evaluation: Compares accuracy and loss curves between models.
 Visualizations: Displays augmented images and training progress.

-## Results and Findings
-Training Accuracy Improved from 81% to 85%
-Validation Accuracy Increased from 72% to 75%

 ## Contributors
 Beverly Gaitu Karimi
 Lorna Ombati